 Contact Carol Bartos, LCSW, Program Supervisor, at firstname.lastname@example.org or 212-360-7828.

 Extended Care Program (ECP)

-ECP is a methadone maintenance program that provides long-term outpatient care for individuals who require ongoing treatment in order to become or remain free from the use of heroin and other opioids.
-The goals of the program are to help patients maintain abstinence from illicit drug use while addressing their medical, mental health, family, interpersonal, housing, legal, and vocational needs.
+The Extended Care Program (ECP) is a methadone maintenance program that provides long-term outpatient care for people who require ongoing treatment in order to become or remain free from use of opioids.
+The goals of the program are to help patients maintain abstinence from illicit drug use while addressing their medical, mental health, family, interpersonal, housing, legal and vocational needs.
 Treatment is tailored with active patient participation to ensure the best opportunity for recovery.
 Prospective patients, those 18 years and over, who are struggling with opiate addiction can come to the 12th floor for a prescreen Monday - Friday from 8:30AM - 10:00AM.

 Contact Robin Mitchell, MS, CASAC, Program Supervisor, at email@example.com or 212-360-7797.